-Nonprofits seeking their first grant should take several steps to ensure their efforts are successful, beyond just writing a strong grant proposal.
+Nonprofits seeking their first grant should heed some grant writing advice to ensure their efforts are successful, beyond just writing a strong grant proposal.

 It’s extremely difficult for brand new nonprofits to find success in their efforts unless they have a contact at a foundation or have the ability to make a contact.
 Or if they’re able to make a strong case for a grant that specifically funds start ups or provides seed money.